Developing a Faculty-led Program

 Many students at Valpo travel abroad through faculty-led programs.
 Generally these occur during the two-week Spring Break but may also occur during the Summer, or even as semester-long programs.
 These programs offer students the opportunity to earn credit toward their degree with the additional comfort and confidence that comes from knowing their faculty leader.
 Faculty leaders are a strong draw for those who aren’t experienced travelers.
 These programs can provide opportunities for students who wouldn’t otherwise be able to study abroad, and for others, it can serve as a launching point for further international studies.

-International Programs – Study Abroad appreciates your interest in developing a faculty-led study abroad program, and we look forward to assisting you with what will surely be a greatly rewarding opportunity for you and your students.
+The Office of Global Education appreciates your interest in developing a faculty-led study abroad program, and we look forward to assisting you with what will surely be a greatly rewarding opportunity for you and your students.

 Leading a faculty-led program abroad is a full-time commitment for the duration of the program.
 While it is similar in some ways to teaching a course here on campus, in other ways it is very different and much more demanding.
 It is not an experience for the faint of heart, but can be very rewarding professionally and, for most students, will be the one of the most memorable parts of their Valpo experience.